 “I love everything about this palette,” Lucero says grandly.
 “I’m calling it a cream-to-skin finish—not cream-to-powder, it’s cream-to-skin.”
-She explains that the beauty of this palette is that you can use it over and under makeup, because it melts so seamless and beautifully.
+She explains that the beauty of this palette is that you can use it over and under makeup because it melts so seamless and beautiful.
 “The most important thing about a contour palette is the texture and finish—if it’s powdery, it can sit on top of your skin,” she explains.
 “You need it to look like it belongs on your skin…this one is so easy to use, and a little goes a long way.”

 1. Find the hollow: If you’re confused/nervous/scared about where exactly you’re supposed to contour to bring out your cheekbones, Lucero shared a genius trick to guide you.
 “If you touch the tip of your ear, then follow it into that little pomegranate-sized indent on the inside of your ear, that’s where you’re supposed to start your contour,” she says.
 “Start there, and concentrate the contour in that area—don’t go all the way to your mouth, because that’s where you’ll start to see it.”
 She applies the contour with a brush or her fingers, then buffs it out with a large, fluffy brush.

 2. Mix it up: Overdid it on the contour?
-Just add some of the matte highlighter in to add some extra light—or, mix the two shades together for a more subtle contour.
+Just add some of the matte highlighter to add some extra light—or, mix the two shades together for a more subtle contour.
 “Think of it as dipping your toe in,” Lucero says.

 Who: Jake Bailey, celebrity and editorial makeup artist

-Works with: Katy Perry, Selena Gomez, Chrissy Teigen
+Worked with: Katy Perry, Selena Gomez, Chrissy Teigen

 His Pick: Nars Contour Blush ($42)